-It was the Oxford University Scout and Guide club that organised the first Witan, held in 1946 at Youlbury.
+It was the Oxford University Scout and Guide club that organised the first Witan, held in 1959 at Gilwell.
 The name Witan means ‘Meeting of the wise’, and it was a collaboration of European universities, whether Scout or Guide.

-Moving forwards to 1959 another Witan was organised, this time at Gilwell.
-One of the aims of the camp was to show to the visitors the activities and skills of the Movement in UK Universities.
+One of the main aims of the camp was to show to the visitors the activities and skills of the Movement in UK Universities.
 It led to a better understanding of each other’s cultures in both the context of University Scouting and Guiding and life at large.
 Most of the visitors stayed as guests with the British clubs before going to Witan, where they were introduced to English food.
 At the opening ceremony, there were flags from all of the representatives: Austria, Belgium, Finland, Germany, Great Britain, Greece, Holland, Norway and Switzerland.
 There the camp chief said, ‘it was surely the most intellectual gathering to meet at Gilwell’!

 There was a total of 85 people at this camp, and they were sorted into Patrols to help mix the nationalities and genders.
 Each had an elected leader and they took part in the activities as a patrol.